Federal Aviation Administration (FAA), Department of Transportation (DOT).

-This AD will affect about 13 airplanes of U.S. registry.
-The required actions will take about 6 work hours per airplane, at an average labor rate of $65 per work hour.
-Required parts will cost about $700 per airplane.
-Based on these figures, the estimated cost of the AD for U.S. operators is $14,170, or $1,090 per airplane.
+This proposed AD would affect about 13 airplanes of U.S. registry.
+The proposed actions would take about 6 work hours per airplane, at an average labor rate of $65 per work hour.
+Required parts would cost about $700 per airplane.
+Based on these figures, the estimated cost of the proposed AD for U.S. operators is $14,170, or $1,090 per airplane.

 Authority for This Rulemaking

 Title 49 of the United States Code specifies the FAA's authority to issue rules on aviation safety.
 Subtitle I, section 106, describes the authority of the FAA Administrator.
 Subtitle VII, Aviation Programs, describes in more detail the scope of the Agency's authority.

 We are issuing this rulemaking under the authority described in subtitle VII, part A, subpart III, section 44701, “General requirements.”
 Under that section, Congress charges the FAA with promoting safe flight of civil aircraft in air commerce by prescribing regulations for practices, methods, and procedures the Administrator finds necessary for safety in air commerce.
 This regulation is within the scope of that authority because it addresses an unsafe condition that is likely to exist or develop on products identified in this rulemaking action.

 We have determined that this proposed AD would not have federalism implications under Executive Order 13132.
 This proposed AD would not have a substantial direct effect on the States, on the relationship between the National Government and the States, or on the distribution of power and responsibilities among the various levels of government.